mvolkmann/blog/src/swift/Concurrency.md

 ## Overview

 Apple added the async/await system to Swift in 2021.
-This removes most needs to use low-level concurrency mechanisms such as mutexes and semaphores.
+This removes most needs to use lower level concurrency mechanisms and Grand Central Dispatch (GCD).
 It also removes the need to use completion handlers (aka callbacks) and some uses of the delegate pattern.